-The key to a digital PR campaign that will earn coverage is newsworthiness.
-But sometimes it can be hard to make your client’s website topic something that journalists will be interested in.
-So how can you take a topic that’s highly niche, or maybe a bit dull, and make it newsworthy in 2022?
+Newsworthiness is everything when trying to pique a reporter’s interest and get coverage.
+But sometimes it can be hard to get journalists interested in your client’s area of expertise.
+So, how can you take a topic that’s highly niche, or maybe a bit dull, and make it newsworthy in 2023?

 First, we need to break down what newsworthiness actually means.
-It’s a mix of timeliness, emotion, proximity, conflict, relevance, and other elements that make a story interesting.
+It’s a mix of timeliness, emotion, proximity, conflict, relevance, and human interest that make a story interesting.

 Proximity refers to your geographic location.
 This doesn’t mean your campaign should be relevant to where you are – but it should be relevant to the journalists that you are pitching.
-When we watch local news in the mornings and evenings, it’s always hyper-local to where we live because we care more about that than what is happening in a city across the country.
+When we watch local news in the mornings and evenings, it’s hyper-local because we care more about where we live than what is happening in a city across the country.
 Digital PR campaigns are the same.

 You wouldn’t send a pitch of ‘California’s Favorite TV Show is Stranger Things’ to a reporter in New York, Illinois, or Florida.
 They wouldn’t find this relevant for their audience.
-A campaign can cover a large region (like the entire United States) or can focus on one city (like Chicago) but remember to consider the geographical region you’re wanting to pitch from the very beginning.
+A campaign can cover a large region (like the entire United States) or can focus on one city (like Chicago) but remember to consider the geographical region you’re going to be pitching from the very beginning.

 You’ve probably noticed the news tends to focus on negative stories.
-The war in Ukraine, the impending recession, the spread of Monkeypox – just to name a few.
+The ongoing war in Ukraine, inflation’s crippling impact on the economy, and the deadly earthquake in Turkey – just to name a few.
 Topics that are controversial or focus on conflict tend to attract more attention because they evoke an emotional reaction in an audience.

 This doesn’t mean your campaigns need to focus on doom and gloom.
 But your campaign should evoke some kind of emotion for both journalists and in turn, their audience.

 Think about what you’d do if you were scrolling through Facebook and saw a news station covering your campaign.
 Would you stop scrolling and read it?
 Did it make you particularly happy?
 Or surprised?
-Would you ‘like’ it on Facebook?
-Would you share it on Twitter?
+Would you ‘like’ it on Facebook or share it on Twitter?

 Try to focus on campaigns that you’d react to ‘in the wild’.
 This is a great test to figure out if your campaign evokes emotion.